The prompting techniques that survived the model upgrades — structured output, chain-of-thought, few-shot, and what to stop doing.

 How do I know if my prompt is too long?

-A simple test: remove the last 20% of the prompt and test the output.
-If output quality is unchanged, that 20% was not contributing.
+Remove the last 20% of the prompt and test the output.
+If quality is unchanged, that 20% wasn't contributing.
 Repeat until removing content degrades output.
 The remaining text is your minimum effective prompt.
 Most prompts have 30-50% content that can be cut without quality loss.

 Broadly yes, with model-specific tuning.
-Structured output schemas and explicit constraints work across all frontier models.
-The specific tokens that trigger good behavior vary — Claude responds well to explicit role and task framing, GPT-4o is particularly responsive to few-shot examples, Gemini tends to do well with explicit output length constraints.
-The underlying principles apply everywhere; calibrate based on which model you're running.
+Structured output schemas and explicit constraints work across all three.
+The specific framing that triggers good behavior varies: Claude responds well to explicit role and task framing, GPT-5.5 is particularly responsive to few-shot examples and tool/structured-output schemas, Gemini 3.1 does well with explicit output-length constraints and leads on multimodal tasks.
+The underlying principles apply everywhere; calibrate to the model you're running.

 Are there cases where "you are an expert" still adds value?

 Occasionally, when you need a specific epistemic stance rather than expertise.
-"You are a skeptical reader who has seen 100 pitches and is not easily impressed" — this works because it's specifying a perspective, not expertise.
+"You are a skeptical reader who has seen 100 pitches and is not easily impressed" works because it specifies a perspective, not expertise.
 The persona frames how the model approaches evaluation, not what it knows.
 That's meaningfully different from "you are an expert marketer."

 How often should I update my prompt library?

 Model-triggered: whenever a major model version ships, re-test your top 10 most-used prompts.
-The improvement in instruction-following often means you can simplify prompts that included compensatory language for older models.
-Also update whenever output quality drifts — which is a signal that the model's defaults changed and your prompt is compensating for behavior that no longer exists.
+Better instruction-following often means you can simplify prompts that carried compensatory language for older models.
+Also update whenever output quality drifts — a signal that the model's defaults changed and your prompt is compensating for behavior that no longer exists.
+In a year that already shipped Gemini 3.1, GPT-5.5, and Opus 4.8, that's a quarterly habit, not an annual one.

 This article draws from the frankx.ai prompt library — 74 production prompts maintained actively as frontier models evolve.
 The ACOS system is the framework that organizes these prompts, skills, and agents into a coherent operating system for AI-native creators.